mbarley333/interfaces_and_assertions/README.md

 Go actually has a similar implementation of the above exercise: os.IsTimeout().
 Better, if we were to add a context to the request supplied to Do, we could trap the error that started this whole adventure.  https://go.dev/play/p/J5GPDfwBiAY

+Later, I swapped out the custom error trapping code for os.Timeout and got the same results.
+So, either solution is viable for this problem.